 Does Buckminsterfullerene Conduct Electricity?
 A Comprehensive Analysis

-Buckminsterfullerene, also known as C60 or Buckyball, is a fascinating molecule that has intrigued scientists since its discovery.
+Buckminsterfullerene, often referred to as C60 or Buckyball, is a captivating molecule that has attracted the attention of researchers ever since it was discovered.

 Its unique structure, resembling a soccer ball with a pattern of 20 hexagons and 12 pentagons, has led to numerous studies exploring its properties.